Barbell Buying Guide

-Are you considering getting a new barbell set for your gym?
-Here are a few important things to consider before buying either new weights or bars.
+Considering a new barbell set for your gym?
+Make sure you have the right information when choosing weight plates or bars for your fitness facility.
+Below are the key areas to consider before buying either new weights or bars.

 One important distinction to make when shopping for weight plates is whether you need standard plates or Olympic plates.
 Standard plates have a 1-inch diameter hole in the center, while Olympic plates have a 2-inch diameter hole.
 Sometimes a plate is confusingly referred to as a "standard Olympic plate."
 These plates are considered Olympic, rather than standard, and have a 2-inch diameter hole.

 If you are using an Olympic bar then you need Olympic plates.
-If, on the other hand, you are using a standard bar, or both standard and Olympic, then you can buy adapters to fit your Olympic plates to the standard bar.
+If you are using a standard bar, or both standard and Olympic, then you can buy adapters to fit your Olympic plates to the standard bar.

-The material you choose is largely dependent on your lifting space.
+The material you choose depends on your lifting space.
 If your lifting space has a wooden floor then you should buy either rubber plates, or iron or steel plates coated in urethane.
 These materials will help protect your floor and bars from any accidentally dropped weights.
-If your floor is concrete, though, you should use uncoated plates, as dropping coated or rubber plates on a concrete floor may damage them.
+If your floor is concrete, you should use uncoated plates, as dropping coated or rubber plates on a concrete floor may damage them.

-Some Olympic plates are made using a better manufacturing process than others.
+Some Olympic plates use a better manufacturing process than others.
 These plates are referred to as machined or milled plates.
-The biggest difference between milled plates and non-milled plates is that non-milled plates have a tolerance of 5%, meaning that a non-milled plate can have up to 5% more or less weight than it's supposed to have.
-Milled plates, on the other hand, have a 2% tolerance, which allows for a much more accurate lift.
+The biggest difference between milled plates and non-milled plates is that non-milled plates have a tolerance of 5%.
+This means that a non-milled plate can have up to 5% more or less weight than it is supposed to have.
+Milled plates have a 2% tolerance.
+This allows for a much more accurate lift.

 Many weights are made with physical handling in mind.
-These weight plates usually have hand holds cut into them in order to make them easier to carry around, or to slide onto a bar.
+These weight plates usually have hand holds cut into them.
+The holds make them easier to carry around or to slide onto a bar.
 The handholds also allow the weights to be used as resistance for other exercises.

 The downside is that weight with a hand hold cut in it will be a bit thicker than one without, even if the two are the same weight.
 This is because any materials taken out of the plate in order to make handholds is added to the plate's thickness.

 One more thing to consider when buying weight plates is how easy, or difficult, the plates are to maintain.
-Rubber and plastic plates, are easy to maintain, but if you prefer iron or steel plates then it's vital that you keep them in a temperature controlled environment free of moisture.
+Rubber and plastic plates are easy to maintain.
+But if you prefer iron or steel plates, it's vital to keep them in a temperature controlled environment free of moisture.
 Iron plates may rust, and plates with paint on them may chip or scratch.
 One way to prevent this is by getting weight plates with a baked on coating.

-Ensuring that you buy your weights from a supplier who can provide you with a commercial or institutional warranty won't protect your weights from poor maintenance, but it will cover any damage that occurs from accidents or misuse.
+Ensure that you buy your weights from a supplier who can provide you with a commercial or institutional warranty.
+This won't protect your weights from poor maintenance, but it will cover any damage that occurs from accidents or misuse.

-First know what bar type you need.
-The two most distinct types of bars are standard bars, also referred to as powerlifting bars, and Olympic bars.
+The two most distinct types of bars are standard bars, also referred to as power lifting bars, and Olympic bars.

-Powerlifting bars have a rougher knurling to assist the grip of the lifter.
+Power lifting bars have a rougher knurling to assist the grip of the lifter.
 The pattern is also wider than Olympic bars, allowing for more space to grip the bar.
-Outside of grip, however, the most important difference is that a powerlifting bar is much stiffer than an Olympic bar, with much less whip, but also less likely to bend permanently.
+Outside of grip, the most important difference is that a power lifting bar is much stiffer than an Olympic bar, with much less whip.
+But this also makes it less likely to bend permanently.

 Olympic bars, as the name implies, are designed with Olympic weightlifting in mind.
-This means that they have a softer knurling in order to minimize the risk of tearing your hands during any of the transition of movements.
-They also have more whip than a standard powerlifting bar.
+This means that they have a softer knurling to reduce the risk of tearing your hands during any of the transition of movements.
+They also have more whip than a standard power lifting bar.

 Tensile strength determines the amount of force, in PSI, needed to pull the bar apart.
 Tensile strength is determined dynamically so it is much more accurate.
 A bar that tests above 180,000 PSI will be good for almost everyone.

 The sleeve, or really the things inside the sleeve, determine how much spin your bar will have.
 Spin is one of the most important factors to consider for an Olympic bar as it can help the transition between movements.
-Sleeves with barrings allow for much faster spin, and are more expensive.
-Sleeves with bushings are a bit slower, but more affordable.
+Sleeves with bearings allow for a much faster spin and are more expensive.
+Sleeves with bushings are a bit slower but more affordable.

 Testing the spin of the bar is important.
 If you can't test the spin in person then try to find a video that shows the spin of the sleeve you're considering before making the purchase.